-Manamorphosis: Don't Let Your July 4th Hangover Cramp Your Style
+Manamorphosis: Don't Let A July Fourth Hangover Cramp Your Style

-Manamorphosis: Don’t Let The July 4th Hangover Cramp Your Style
+Manamorphosis: Don’t Let A July Fourth Hangover Cramp Your Style

 On some level, everyone realizes the easiest way to avoid a hangover is to abstain from drinking.
 However, sometimes the path of least resistance is not for party people.
 Trust me.
 I know.
-This time of year I was a sucker for the what I considered to be my “Mourning Routine,” which was a shower beer and cold pizza with a fried egg on it, which started as a fun treat but really began to weigh me down.
+This time of year, I was a sucker for what I considered to be my “Mourning Routine,” which was a shower beer and cold pizza with a fried egg on it, which started as a fun treat but really began to weigh me down.

-Now that I don’t drink anymore, I know better than anyone how a carefully orchestrated self care regimen can do away with the nasty side effects of say…a poorly timed, middle-of-the-week bout of Fourth of July drinking.
-Unfortunately, since the Fourth landed on a Wednesday, many of us will be returning to our regularly scheduled routine ie. work and school and can’t really afford to schlep through the day.
-Thankfully I’ve curated a lengthy list on how to manage something as unfortunate as a workday hangover.
-These tips and tricks will not only up your self care routine but also dull any unsavory side effects from something as American as getting wasted to celebrate!
+Now that I don’t drink anymore, I know better than anyone how a carefully orchestrated self-care regimen can do away with the nasty side effects of, say, a poorly timed, middle-of-the-week bout of Fourth of July drinking.
+Unfortunately, since the Fourth landed on a Wednesday, many of us will be returning to our regularly scheduled routine (i.e. work and school) and can’t really afford to schlep through the day.
+Thankfully, I’ve curated a lengthy list on how to manage something as unfortunate as a workday hangover.
+These tips and tricks will not only up your self care routine, but also dull any unsavory side effects from something as American as getting wasted to celebrate.

 First of all, like most anything, you want to prepare for drinking by consistently hydrating not only while you’re partaking in alcohol, but in your everyday life.
 Nothing makes people look more haggard than being dehydrated.
 It’s why everyone always looks like death the morning after a fun night on the town.
 When you can hardly recognize the dehydrated, sleep deprived party god looking back at you it’s time to increase your daily water consumption.
 It’s equally important to make sure you hydrate after a night on the town.
 On average, you’ll want to consume 7 to 10 ounces of water or coconut water every hour.